 Almost there: please enter your email below to gain instant access.

-There’s never a black-and-white approach to setting a pricing strategy.
-Not every pricing strategy will work for every kind of retail business—every brand owner will need to do their homework and decide what works best for their products, marketing strategy, and target customers.
+There’s never a black-and-white approach to setting an effective pricing strategy.
+Not every pricing strategy will work for every kind of retail business—every entrepreneur will need to do their homework and decide what works best for their products, marketing strategy, and target customers.

-Now that you have a deeper understanding of some of the most common pricing strategies for retail businesses, you can make a more informed choice and create more personalized shopping experiences for buyers by giving them the best price possible.
+Now that you have a deeper understanding of some of the most common pricing strategies for retail businesses, you can make more informed choices and create more personalized shopping experiences for buyers by giving them the best price possible.

 Ready to create your first business?
 Start your free 14-day trial of Shopify—no credit card required.

 What is a pricing strategy?

 What are examples of pricing strategies?

 - Multiple pricing